 Many countries do not provide access to medically assisted treatment with donor sperm.
-This may be because treatment with donor sperm in the country in question is prohibited by law.
+This may be because treatment with donor sperm in these countries is prohibited by law.

-Single women or same sex couples may not be allowed treatment, there may be requirements concerning specific tests or special documents or a ban against treatment using Anonymous donors, or against treatment using Non-anonymous donors or other bans and requirements.
+In certain contries single women or same sex couples may not be allowed treatment.
+Also, there may be a ban against treatment using Anonymous donors, or against treatment using Non-anonymous donors.

 As far as Cryos is aware, such legislation only applies to treatment by doctors and other healthcare professionals.
 In other words, home insemination is not covered by any of the above legislative restrictions and must therefore be deemed legal.